NASA-AMMOS/aerie-ui/docs/DEVELOPER.md

 ## Configuring NPM

 This project makes use of packages in the [aerie-js](https://github.jpl.nasa.gov/Aerie/aerie-js) repository.
-These packages are stored in the private Artifactory [npm-develop-local](https://cae-artifactory.jpl.nasa.gov/artifactory/webapp/#/artifacts/browse/tree/General/npm-develop-local) repository.
-In order to pull packages from `npm-develop-local`, you need to configure NPM via `~/.npmrc` by following [these instructions](https://github.jpl.nasa.gov/Aerie/aerie-js#installation-prerequisites).
+These packages are stored in the private Artifactory [npm-release-local](https://artifactory.jpl.nasa.gov/artifactory/webapp/#/artifacts/browse/tree/General/npm-release-local) repository.
+In order to pull packages from `npm-release-local`, you need to configure NPM via `~/.npmrc` by following [these instructions](https://github.jpl.nasa.gov/Aerie/aerie-js#installation-prerequisites).

 ## Installing NPM Modules